ashishkshukla/ds-algo/README.md

 # ds-algo

-Repository for data strucutes and algorithms practices
+Repository for data structures and algorithms practices